Artem Uskov

-Artem Glebovich Uskov is a Russian chess grandmaster.
+Artem Glebovich Uskov (Артём Глебович Усков; born 23 March 2010) is a Russian chess grandmaster.

 Chess career

-Uskov is the youngest International Master from Russia, qualifying for the title on December 23, 2022 at the age of 12 years and 9 months.
+Uskov was the youngest International Master from Russia, qualifying for the title on December 23, 2022 at the age of 12 years and 9 months.
 He was officially awarded the title in 2023.

 In September 2022, Uskov won the U12 Open category of the FIDE World Cadet Chess Championship 2022.

 In December 2022 at the World Rapid Chess Championship, Uskov was involved in a bizarre incident against Vladislav Kovalev; Uskov captured Kovalev's rook without putting his capturing piece on the correct square (due to Uskov having mere seconds remaining on his clock).
 Kovalev brought this up to arbiters, and they agreed to replay the move, with Uskov getting only one second to perform it.
 Uskov attempted to use two hands to replay the move, which is not allowed, so the move was replayed again.
 Uskov then failed to play the move in one second, knocking over some pieces during his attempt and giving the win to Kovalev.

 In June 2023, he was the runner-up in the U14 World Youth Blitz Championship, behind winner Savva Vetokhin.

-In August 2025, he was awarded the Grandmaster title, after having achieved his norms at the:
+In August 2025, he was awarded the Grandmaster title, after having achieved his norms at these three events: